-Understanding Employee vs Contractor Designation
+Understanding Employee vs Contractor Designations

 Join us as we help you understand and correctly apply the rules for classifying a worker as an employee or an independent contractor.
 There are long-standing federal rules and individual state actions designed to improve upon them.